10Duke Scale SDK for Java

 1. Vert.x as an internal HTTP server implementation for OpenID connect callback use cases.

-1. jose4j jose4j is used for parsing and validation JSON Web Tokens.
+1. jose4j used for parsing and validating JSON Web Tokens.

 1. SLF4J as the logging API